cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ```

 4. The host chain upon receiving the IBC packet will call `DeserializeTx` and then call `AuthenticateTx` for each message.
 If either of these steps fails an error will be returned.
-5. The host chain will then call `ExecuteTx` for each message and return a successful acknowledgment.
+5. The host chain will then call `ExecuteTx` for each message and return an acknowledgment